haagahelia/ohke-teknologiat/01_docker/DevOpsWithDocker_1a/DevOpsWithDocker_Part1a_learning_notes.md

 6. Version controlled Docker scripts that are easy to edit with editor
 7. Size of storage, as all is in scripts, software binary images downloaded from docker hub, (or compiled from your source code) and only your scripts, sources and other assets need to be stored.
 8. Latest version of someone else's work (e.g. MariaDB) pulled always if you so wish
+9. Put more learning on generic DevOps skills instead of (possibly changing) installation and configuration procedures of (possibly changing) tools.

 Virtual Machines vs Containers